AP Top 25 Takeaways: Not-so-super superpowers show cracks | Times Leader

 Alabama will still be No. 1 in the country, the favorite to repeat as national champion, but the Tide gave just the slightest indication the machine might have a couple of gears that need grease.
 Especially with consecutive games against No. 17 Mississippi (Oct.
 2) and at No. 7 Texas A&M (Oct.
 9) coming up soon.

 No. 9 Ohio State (2-1) is past the point of needing just a tuneup.
-The Buckeyes in the fourth quarter thanks to freshman phenom TreVeyon Henderson (270 yards rushing and three TDs).
+The Buckeyes pulled away from Tulsa in the fourth quarter thanks to freshman phenom TreVeyon Henderson (270 yards rushing and three TDs).

 Those defensive issues that had coach Ryan Day being asked about the status of defensive coordinator Kerry Coombs after the Oregon loss?
 Still there.
 Tulsa passed for 428 yards.

-Related: , No. 25 Michigan and Michigan State are a combined 9-0.
+Related: No. 10 Penn State, No. 25 Michigan and Michigan State are a combined 9-0.

 Clemson’s opening, touchdown-less loss to Georgia seemed no reason to panic and maybe Saturday’s long weather delay against Georgia Tech got the Tigers (2-1) out of sorts.
-Still, a team that lost to Northern Illinois is disconcerting.
+Still, 284 total yards against a team that lost to Northern Illinois is disconcerting.
 Clemson has scored 17 points in two games against FBS opponents.

 Of course, the ACC is not exactly showing off a bunch of potential challengers to break Clemson’s six-year lock on the conference title.